hdgarrood/hdgarrood.github.io/_posts/2015-06-28-pursuit-gsoc-2.md

 Phil Freeman has now deployed a pre-alpha version of pursuit to
 <http://new-pursuit.purescript.org>.
 Feel free to have a look around, but
 please don't start trying to actually use it just yet.
-Additionally, deploying it has uncovered a couple of issues which seem to make deployment harder than it needs to be.
-For example, configuration such as the port to listen on, or the data directory, or OAuth tokens for the Github API.
-I will try to address these soon.
+Additionally, trying to actually deploy it has revealed various deficiencies; generally, deployment seems harder than it ought to be.
+For example, setting configuration values such as the port to listen on, or the data directory, or OAuth tokens for the Github API is a bit painful.
+There's a weird mixture of parsing and using configuration settings at both compile time and run time that I haven't fully understood, and (as unfortunately seems to often be the case with compile-time code) the errors are not very clear.
+I'm planning on addressing this soon.

 [aeson-better-errors on Hackage]: https://hackage.haskell.org/package/aeson-better-errors
 [tutorial/introduction blog post]: /blog/aeson-better-errors/